MAHE Manipal Allied Health Sciences 2025

 MBBS Top Recruiters | Apollo Group, Indian Nursing Council, Fortis Hospitals, Manipal Group, Medica |

-The fee structure of the MBBS degree programme differs from one university to another and majorly depends on the type of institution.
+The fee structure of the MBBS degree programme differs from one university to another and mainly depends on the type of institution.
 Before enrolling in any particular college, students should check the fee structure, however, the fees range from Rs.
 15,000 to Rs.
 90 Lakhs.

-Pursuing an MBBS course has a lot of benefits and students can apply for the course for various reasons.
+Pursuing an MBBS course has a lot of benefits, and students can apply for the course for various reasons.
 Listed below are some of the major reasons why one should consider applying for MBBS.

-Particulars | MBBS Eligibility Criteria |
+MBBS Eligibility Particulars | Values |

 ---|---|